wxlomo/IC-Layout-Synthesis/MazeRouter/README.md

    "-oct" - Using octagon switch blocks instead of square switch blocks <br>
    "-min" - Minimizing channel width usage when routing <br>
    Such as "./maze cct1 -oct" to route the circuit 'cct1' with the octagon switch blocks and without channel width minimization.
 4) The graph will be generated automatically.
-Press "Proceed" button to exit.
+Press the "Proceed" button to exit.
 5) Type "make clean" to get rid of the object and executable files.

 <br><b>Input File Format:</b><br>